Moment evolution equations and moment matching for stochastic image EPDiff: Parameter Estimation

+While there is a clear description of the relationship between $u_t$ and $m_t$, it is not a priori clear how to describe their correlation structure.
+The smaller the perturbation is, i.e., the smaller the magnitude of the noise fields is, the smaller we expect the correlation to be.
+In the limit, when the noise fields are the zero vector field, the approximations are exact and we note that \eqref{eq:momentequation1} and \eqref{eq:momentequation2} simplify to the regular EPDiff and advection equations.

-In \cite{arnaudon2019geometric} the same type of problem was encountered when considering stochastic landmark dynamics.
-Here the \emph{cluster expansion method} (as described in \cite{kira2011semiconductor}) was employed to also include second order approximations.
-A similar approach might be possible in this setting, although the computations are more technical due to the infinite-dimensional nature of the SPDE setting.
+The approximations are a first order example of the \emph{cluster expansion method} \cite{kira2011semiconductor}.
+In \cite{arnaudon2019geometric}, a second order approximation was computed for the moment equations of stochastic landmark dynamics.
+A second order approximation might also be possible for images, although the computations would be considerably more technical due to the infinite-dimensional nature of this setting.
 The inclusion of higher order moments will thus be left as a topic for future research.
-Furthermore, \cite{kuhnel2018stochastic} derived moment equations, however in Fourier space using truncated Fourier expansions.